 Travel and parking

 Those wishing to use a community centre should consider how far they need to travel and how they will travel to and from the building safely.
-Members of the same household should travel together.
 People living in areas in Level 3 or above should avoid any unnecessary travel out of their local authority area, even if it is between areas at the same level unless they are travelling for a reason permitted in the travel guidance.

 Car parks are permitted to be open and managers of premises and councils should consider practical measures such as changing the car park layout to help people socially distance.
 Decisions to reopen car parks are to be made locally.
 Please refer to the guidance on travel and transport